dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/SiPl-WJEwtI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+This song's lyrics are deep.
+Real deep.
+Like everything else k-os writes, it's a smorgasboard of symbolism and that tends to create an onion, the layers of which you can peel back year after year, finding new food for thought and never quite making it to the center.
+As for k-os, whose name means knowledge of self, this was the first song of his I had heard and it captivated me *because of it's cry to defend authenticity.* Technically, I had heard Superstarr Part Zero before.
+That song is like bliss to the ears of a padawan B-Boy, but it wasn't until I bought the album after I heard Freeze that I realized it was the same artist.
+CD's and life before Shazam, eh?
+What makes something worth finding?

+For me, today, those lines are about escaping some preconceived construction of an identity that is not only forced upon us, but seems to be hopelessly prevalent in society.
+Is it a true conception of one's identity?
+If the doors of opportunity are closed, then if you are excluded, how do you change the distorted belief that bars them shut?

 > He tried to act up I had to give in
 >
 > Because the truth is an offense and not a sin, word life